CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-07-03-introduction-tensorflow.md

     mathjax:  default
 ---

 **Abstract:** ```Tensorflow``` has been widely used for many applications in machine learning and deep learning.
 However, ```Tensorflow``` is more than that, it is a general purpose computing library.
-Based on that, people have created a rich ecosystem surround for quickly developing models.
-In this talk, I will show how statistician can get most of the main features in ```tensorflow``` such as automatic differentiation, opimization and Bayesian analysis through a simple linear regression example.
+Based on that, people have created a rich ecosystem for quickly developing models.
+In this talk, I will show how statisticians can get most of the main features in ```Tensorflow``` such as automatic differentiation, optimization and Bayesian analysis through a simple linear regression example.